Siddharth-777/Dynamiq/readme.md

 RapidFuzz: This helps with fuzzy matching, so I can match your input (like a product name or category) to the data we have, even if they     aren't exactly the same.
 Requests and BeautifulSoup: These are used for scraping product names from URLs you give me.
 Iâ€™m able to pull out the product details from   a website using these.

+NOTE: THE DATA FOR THE PRODUCTS ARE PRODUCED THROUGH SYNTHETIC GENERATION,THUS THE RESULTS MAY VARY WITH IDEAL DATA

 How the Analysis Works:

 When you enter the information and click the "Analyse" button, here's what happens behind the scenes: